menu icon

 • 1 tablespoon vegetable oil

-• ½ teaspoon fine sea salt plus plenty of black pepper
+• 1 teaspoon fine sea salt plus black pepper to taste, be generous

 • 2 cups (250 g) all-purpose-/plain flour plus a little more for dusting